 Substrate Type: Any

-Lighting Needs: Moderate - normal lighting - An overly brightly light aquarium tends to wash out their otherwise spectacular coloration.
+Lighting Needs: Moderate - normal lighting - A brightly lit aquarium tends to wash out their otherwise spectacular coloration.

 Temperature: 73.0 to 81.0° F (22.8 to 27.2° C)